CMDenys/web-scraping-challenge/README.md

 MongoDB with Flask templating was used to create a new HTML page that displays all of the scraped information collected above.

-The initial upyter notebook was converted into a Python script called scrape_mars.py with a function called scrape that executes the code above and returns one Python dictionary containing all of the scraped data.
+The initial jupyter notebook was converted into a Python script called scrape_mars.py with a function called scrape that executes the code above and returns one Python dictionary containing all of the scraped data.

 Next, a route called scrape_mars.py was created to call the scrape function and the data was returned and stored in Mongo as a Python dictionary.